sondosaabed/PalTales/README.md

   - **Tow Informational Activites**:
     - Getting Started: If (is first time) and redirects to create account.
     - Welcome Back: If rember me is set leads to Home, if there is no remeber me then Login.
-- The activites have **variety of attributes**: TextEdit(Diffrent input Types), TextView, Button, ListView, ImageView, ScrollView
+- The activites have **variety of attributes**: TextEdit(Diffrent input Types), TextView, Button, ListView, ImageView, ScrollView, CheckBox
 - The layouts have **variety of Layout Managers**: Contriant Layout, Relative Layout, Linear Layout.
 - The project have **Centralized and coceptual design** styles (light and dark themes), that are related to the concept (Palestine Flag Colors)